StavrosChatzipavlidis/Flask-based-RESTful-Riot-API-Wrapper/README.md

                         })
 ```

-The `automate_process` function orchestrates the retrieval of summoner data, match IDs, and match data.
-It operates in the following steps:
-1. **Fetching Summoner Data**: Utilizes the `get_summoner_data` function to retrieve summoner data using the summoner's name.
-This data includes the summoner's PUUID (Portable Unique ID).
-2. **Fetching Match IDs**: Calls the `get_match_ids` function with the summoner's PUUID to retrieve a list of match IDs corresponding to the summoner's recent matches.
-3. **Fetching Match Data**: Iterates through the retrieved match IDs (limited to the last 20 matches) and collects match data for each match ID using the `get_match_data` function.
-4. **Extracting Participant Data**: Within each match, identifies the specific participant (the summoner) using their PUUID and retrieves relevant data such as placement, units, traits, and items.

 ## Format Output

+The `format_output` function takes the processed match data and formats it into a readable output.
+It performs the following tasks:
+1. **Formatting Match Details**: Constructs a formatted string containing details such as summoner name, match ID, placement, and used augments.
+2. **Formatting Active Traits**: Extracts active traits and their respective tiers, then formats them into a readable list.
+3. **Formatting Units and Items**: Formats information about the units controlled by the summoner, including their tiers and equipped items.

 ```python
 def format_output(result, summoner_name, match_id):